exasol/sqlalchemy-exasol/doc/user_guide/examples/index.rst

     - the free `Exasol Community Edition <https://www.exasol.com/free-signup-community-edition/>`__

 #.
 Open the ``/examples/`` directory and edit the file configuration file, as described in :ref:`example_configuration`.
 #.
-To verify that your connection configuration is correct, run the code, as described in :ref:`example_connection`:
+To verify that your connection configuration is correct, run the code, as described in :ref:`example_connection`.
 #.
 Now, you may run whatever examples you would like:

     .. code-block:: bash